gr-grey/quartz/content/02-daily-rambling/The world is binary.md

 What about Schrödinger's cat?

-I think social concept like gender can be a spectrum, and some people don't feel like they fit in either of the two extreme "buckets"  at the end.
+I think social concept like gender can be a spectrum, and some people don't feel like they fit in either of the two extreme "buckets"  at the ends.
-And we all have first hand experience of "it's not that simple, the world is not black and white", it's like a fifty-thousand shades of gray.
+And we all have first hand experiences of "it's not that simple, the world is not black and white", it's like fifty-thousand shades of gray.

-That, I think, is because the world is might also be *fractal*.
+That, I think, is because the world might also be *fractal*.

-Fractal (in my college math level of understanding) means self-repeating patterns, it's a plot where no matter how close you zoom in, the patterns are the same - it's scale free.
+Fractal (in my college math level of understanding) means self-repeating patterns, it's a plot where no matter how close you zoom in, the patterns/ shapes are the same - it's scale free.

 ![fractal](https://www.hpcwire.com/wp-content/uploads/2014/05/Mandelbrot_400x.jpg)